samuelnovaes/beepscript/README.md

 # BeepScript

-> It does'nt work in Windows
+> It may not work in Windows.

 Script language to create wave musics